-Published February 20, 2018 • 3 minute read
+Published April 07, 2020 • 5 minute read

-The intent of an additional insured (AI) endorsement is to change the 'Who Is An Insured' section of a commercial general liability (CGL) insurance policy (i.e.: vendor) to extend the vendor's CGL coverage to the additional insured for the negligent acts or omissions of the vendor or those acting on the vendor’s behalf.
+The intent of an additional insured endorsement is to change the 'Who Is An Insured' section of an insurance policy to extend coverage to the additional insured for the negligent acts or omissions of the vendor or those acting on the vendor’s behalf.

-For example, in construction, on a subcontractor's CGL insurance policy, the subcontractor is the “named insured” and they can name the general contractor that they are working for (and any other required entities) as additional insured on their policy by way of an endorsement.
+For example: On a subcontractor's commercial general liability (CGL) insurance policy, the subcontractor is the “named insured.”
+As the named insured, they can name a general contractor that they are working for (and any other required entities) as additional insured on their policy by way of an endorsement.
 This allows the general contractor to look to the subcontractor’s insurance policy if they are named in a suit related to work the subcontractor performed.
-An additional insured has many of the same responsibilities as the named insured, but the additional insured does not pay premiums, receive notices of cancellation, or negotiate the terms of the policy.
+An additional insured has many of the same responsibilities as the named insured, but the former does not pay premiums, receive notices of cancellation, or negotiate the terms of the policy.